geekodour-archives/precog-19/README.md

 - [ ] move the ability to rate movies only to authenticated users
 - [ ] add a method to `fetch recommended movies` for a user.
     - fetch static set of movies for now
-- [ ] write the script to populate databse with dummy users and their ratings
+- [ ] write the script to populate database with dummy users and their ratings
 - [ ] decide on which approach to follow to build the rc
 - [ ] write the rc
 - [ ] replace `fetch recommended movies` with the rc